 - ships products through one or more jurisdictions, including special economic zones, with no apparent economic rationale

-- remits or receives funds to or from a country that borders a high risk jurisdiction
+- remits or receives funds to or from a country that borders a high-risk jurisdiction.

 Serious financial and organised crimes